forceofcalm/ao3-word-switcher/README.md

 With the generated work skin, a creator can offer that accessibility to their readers.
 Similarly, the generated skin can easily be included alongside the code in existing work skins without affecting anything visually that may be styled.

 The words are intelligently parsed, so different words that may have the chosen word within them will be unaffected.
-If you want to switch out the name "Ren" for "Akira", you're "appa**ren**tly"s and "a**ren**'t"s will remain safely unaffected, while every instance of "Ren", "Ren's", "Ren'd", and so forth will be switched.
+If you want to switch out the name "Ren" for "Akira", your "appa**ren**tly"s and "a**ren**'t"s will remain safely unaffected, while every instance of "Ren", "Ren's", "Ren'd", and so forth will be switched.

 ## Using the web application
 Enter the word you want to switch that *currently exists in your text* as the "original word" and add the alternate word as the "switched word".